Safeguarding our pupils

 Emotional Wellbeing and Mental Health Support

-Looking after yourself and your family at this unusual time of lockdown, with home learning and social distancing, has never been more important.
-We also recognise that there are circumstances in our lives when things get difficult.
+We recognise that there are circumstances in our lives when things get difficult.
 If you are facing a difficult situation that is affecting you and your family then please get in touch so that we can find you the right level of support that you need.

-Please find some ideas and activities in the documents below, to help support you and your child's emotional and mental health.
+Please find some ideas and activities in the documents on our SEND page.

 Buglawton cares and we want to support our families through this, and any other, difficult time.